agouliel/firebase_expenses/README.md

+# Convert to Expo

 ## Package changes
 - Remove: react-dom, vite, all Vite plugins
 - Add: expo, react-native, expo-router (if you want navigation later)
-- Firebase auth: replace signInWithPopup with expo-auth-session + @react-native-google-signin/google-signin — this is the biggest friction point
+- Firebase auth: replace `signInWithPopup` with `expo-auth-session` + `@react-native-google-signin/google-signin`

 ## Code changes
 All JSX elements must be replaced:
-- div/span → View/Text
+- div/span -> View/Text
-- img → Image
+- img -> Image
-- button → Pressable or TouchableOpacity
+- button -> Pressable or TouchableOpacity
-- select → Picker or a custom modal picker
+- select -> Picker or a custom modal picker
-- The expense table (table/tr/td) needs the most work — likely a FlatList or ScrollView with nested `View`s
+- Expense table (table/tr/td) -> likely a FlatList or ScrollView with nested `View`s

-CSS goes away entirely — replace App.css / index.css with StyleSheet.create({}) objects inline.
+CSS: replace `App.css` / `index.css` with `StyleSheet.create({})` objects inline.

 `firebaseConfig.js` stays mostly the same; Firebase JS SDK works in Expo.
-But Google Sign-In popup doesn't work on native — you need expo-auth-session to handle the OAuth redirect flow.
+But Google Sign-In popup doesn't work on native - we need `expo-auth-session` to handle the OAuth redirect flow.

 ## What's easy
 - All useState / useEffect logic carries over unchanged
 - fetch() calls to your backend work identically
-- The overall component structure is simple (one file), so there's not much to untangle
+- The overall component structure is simple (one file)

 ## Bottom line
-The hardest part is Google OAuth — Expo's approach requires setting up OAuth redirect URIs in your Google Cloud Console and Firebase project, and testing it on a real device or simulator rather than a browser popup.
+Expo's approach requires setting up OAuth redirect URIs in your Google Cloud Console and Firebase project, and testing it on a real device or simulator rather than a browser popup.

 ---